Kate Spade 24-Hour Flash Deal: Get This $300 Crossbody Bag for Just $59 - E! Online

 When someone asks why you have "so many bags," they just don't get it.
 You need different accessories for every occasion.
 When you're going to work, a large tote is ideal for your laptop, water bottle, and other small essentials.
 For a night out, you don't need all of that stuff.
 A small crossbody bag does the trick.
 You will have room for all of the necessities and you can go hands-free, wearing it as a shoulder bag or a crossbody.
 It's all about the options, right?
 And, of course, we can't forget about the prices.
 Unfortunately, we all aren't blessed with an unlimited handbag budget.
 If you love a good deal, you're in luck because there's a 24-hour flash sale at Kate Spade.

 Carry your most important items without the extra bulk.
-This bag is on sale in four stunning colorways: brown, light blue, pink, and black.
-It has an interior pocket on the inside, which is perfect for your small essentials like your keys.
+This bag is on sale in four colors.
+It even has an external zipper for easy-to-access additional storage.

 If you need a little more convincing before you shop, check out these rave reviews from Kate Spade shoppers.